Grab FREE Ebook on Getting the First 1K Visits To Your Website

 What is SEO?

-SEO (Search Engine Optimization) refers to the techniques used to make your content be picked up by search engines like Google, Bing, Yandex to get traffic.
+SEO (Search Engine Optimization) refers to the techniques used to make your content be picked up by search engines like Google, Bing, and Yandex to get traffic.

 SEO helps your content to reach your target audience.
 It can be complex for newbies if approached the wrong way.